 License information

-This site presents the opinion of debian-legal contributors on how certain licenses follow the Debian Free Software Guidelines (DFSG).
+This page presents the opinion of some debian-legal contributors on how certain licenses follow the Debian Free Software Guidelines (DFSG).
 Most of these opinions were formed in discussions on the debian-legal mailing list in response to questions from potential package maintainers or licensors.
-We welcome enquiries from maintainers considering particular licenses, but we encourage most maintainers to use one of the common licenses: GPL, LGPL, BSD, or Artistic.
+We welcome enquiries from maintainers considering particular licenses, but we encourage most maintainers to use one of the common licenses: GPL, LGPL, modified BSD, or Artistic.

 debian-legal is advisory.
 The actual decision-makers are the ftpmasters and the package maintainers.
 However, if one cannot convince most of the generally liberal debian-legal contributors, it's probably not clear that the software follows the DFSG.

-Lists are maintained by the Free Software Foundation (FSF) and the Open Source Initiative (OSI).
+Other lists are maintained by the Free Software Foundation (FSF) and the Open Source Initiative (OSI).
 Please note however, that the Debian project decides on particular packages rather than licenses in abstract, and the lists are general explanations.
 It is possible to have a package containing software under a "free" license with some other aspect that makes it non-free.
 Sometimes, debian-legal comments on a license in abstract, not applied to any particular software.
 While these discussion can suggest possible problems, often no firm answers can be reached until some specific software is examined.

 You may contact debian-legal if you have questions or comments about these summaries.